jturcotte/chiptrack/README.md

 However, because of the use of GPL dependencies, Chiptrack compiled binaries are licensed under the terms of the GPLv3 (See [LICENSE-GPL](LICENSE-GPL)).

-*"Game Boy Advance" is registered trademark of Nintendo*